Welcome to BXL foreign trade company!

 1. Environmental factors

-Animal reproduction is very important in continuation, but there are many factors that can cause animals to be unable to reproduce.
-Boxianglai animal B-ultrasound machine analyzes the causes of animal reproductive disorders:
+Animal reproduction is very important in continuation, but there are many factors that can cause animals to be unable to reproduce. boxianglai animal B-ultrasound machine analyzes the causes of animal reproductive disorders:

 Seasonal factors are one of the important causes of animal reproductive disorders.
 The important factors of seasonal changes are light and temperature.
 During the high temperature period in summer, female animals have no obvious estrus symptoms and low conception rates.
 At the same time, high temperatures can also affect embryonic death and embryonic development.
 The follicular development process of horses is greatly affected by temperature.
 The follicle development rate is slow in early spring or hot weather, while the development rate becomes faster in May and June, and ovulation develops normally.
 Cold, high humidity, poor ventilation, high temperature, etc. often put animals in a state of stress, resulting in a decrease in the body's resistance and changes in reproductive function, such as a decrease in semen volume, an increase in the number of abnormal sperm, a decrease in vitality, and embryonic death.
 The normal reproductive function of animals is disturbed by external factors, which will lead to functional reproductive disorders.
 Male animals show testicular dysplasia, cryptorchidism, lack of libido, and difficulty in mating; female animals show ovarian dysfunction, ovarian cysts, persistent corpus luteum, abnormal fertilization, and abnormal eggs.